Aliases for BCKDHA Gene

 GeneCards Summary for BCKDHA Gene

 BCKDHA (Branched Chain Keto Acid Dehydrogenase E1, Alpha Polypeptide) is a Protein Coding gene.
-Diseases associated with BCKDHA include intermediate maple syrup urine disease and intermittent maple syrup urine disease.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include carboxy-lyase activity and 3-methyl-2-oxobutanoate dehydrogenase (2-methylpropanoyl-transferring) activity.
+Diseases associated with BCKDHA include maple syrup urine disease, type ii and intermediate maple syrup urine disease.
+Among its related pathways are Metabolism and Valine, leucine and isoleucine degradation.
+GO annotations related to this gene include carboxy-lyase activity and alpha-ketoacid dehydrogenase activity.
 An important paralog of this gene is PDHA2.

 UniProtKB/Swiss-Prot for BCKDHA Gene

 The branched-chain alpha-keto dehydrogenase complex catalyzes the overall conversion of alpha-keto acids to acyl-CoA and CO(2).
 It contains multiple copies of three enzymatic components: branched-chain alpha-keto acid decarboxylase (E1), lipoamide acyltransferase (E2) and lipoamide dehydrogenase (E3).